Geeksdirectory/geeksdirectory.github.io/content/post/DSA/Arrays.md

 ![[Pasted image 20241119122826.png]]

-string are immutable and arrays are mutable in java (here mutable means we can change object)
+strings are immutable and arrays are mutable in java (here mutable means we can change object)